OpenAgricultureFoundation/openag_sim/README.md

 	* Setting up a Windows VM is sufficient.
 	* Inside Windows, run scilab-4.1.exe (in the repository’s Software folder).
 	* Place Software/GreenScilabV0.9 folder inside now-installed Scilab’s ‘contrib’ folder.
-	* Open Scilab.
-Run command ‘exec(“path to the ‘loader’ file inside Greenlab”)’
-	* Run command ‘exec(“fun1.sci”)’ to have access to the prewritten simulator function.

 ### Obtaining input weather data

-This is the procedure to follow if you want to re-download and re-process data from the EPW website. ==Otherwise, the relevant .dat weather files are available in Data/station_dat_files==, and you should feel free to copy them.
+This is the procedure to follow if you want to re-download and re-process data from the EPW website. *Otherwise, the relevant .dat weather files are available in Data/station_dat_files*, and you should feel free to copy them.

 * ‘Data’ folder in repository is relevant.
 Contains epw_reader.py, epw_retriever.py, and ew_weather_data.csv.
 * ‘epw’ refers to EnergyPlus aggregated weather data set: https://energyplus.net/weather